-- 1.1 Leicestershire County Council (the Council) owns and manages property and other investments, some of which generating income that support front line services whilst contributing to the wider strategic objectives of the Council and the economic wellbeing of the area.
-This portfolio (the Portfolio) now form part of the Investing in Leicestershire Programme . - 1.2 The Portfolio has a significant and growing value that represents a means by which the Council can continue to provide high quality services to and add social and economic value for the people of Leicestershire despite the ongoing pressure on public finances.
-In addition to its wider social dimension, income generated by the Portfolio has reduced the amount of savings required to be made, and the impact on service provision to residents and businesses in the County which might otherwise have been adversely affected. - 1.3 The Portfolio Management Strategy for 2023 to 2027 (the Strategy) is aimed at supporting the development of the Portfolio to further enhance its contribution to the delivery of strategic goals whilst continuing to improve the Council's financial resilience, and demand on services and operating costs continue to rise.
-It outlines how the Council will look to direct investments during this period developing the Portfolio to address areas of specific economic or social market failure and how it will manage these to help achieve the strategic priorities of the Council. - 1.4 Whilst a key priority is to continue to deliver positive outcomes for the Council from its investments, the Strategy sets out processes to ensure this is done in a transparent and safe and secure way, ensuring adequate liquidity should the Council ever need to call upon the capital invested, that risks are properly identified and managed and that performance is monitored continuously. - 1.5 The Strategy for 2023-27 includes reference to indirect and non-property investments.
-This diversification is an important component in financial risk management. - 1.6 The Strategy is an integral part of the Council's Medium-Term Financial Strategy (MTFS) and intrinsically linked with the Corporate Asset Management Plan (CAMP) and the Treasury Management Strategy and Annual Investment Strategy and it should be read in conjunction with these documents. - 1.7 The Council is committed to ensuring the Portfolio provides effective and efficient assets which enhance the environment and biodiversity in the county where possible and improves the lives of communities in the county whilst generating secure, long term, income streams that allows the existing investments to assist the Council in delivery of its front line services.
+- 1.1 Leicestershire County Council (the Council) owns and manages a portfolio of properties and other investments, with the aim of generating income to support front line services whilst also contributing to the wider strategic objectives of the Council and the economic wellbeing of the area.
+This portfolio (the Portfolio) is known as the Investing in Leicestershire Programme (IiLP). - 1.2 The strategy for 2025 to 2029 is aimed at supporting the further development and ongoing management of the Portfolio to further enhance its contribution to the delivery of strategic goals whilst continuing to improve the Council's financial resilience as demand on services and operating costs continue to rise. - 1.3 The strategy sets out the legal context and governance framework, under which the Council can undertake investments which are expected to contribute directly and indirectly to the strategic plan and address areas of specific economic or social market failure, health and wellbeing and environmental priorities. - 1.4 Whilst a key priority is to continue to deliver positive outcomes for the Council from its investments, the Strategy sets out processes to ensure this is done in a transparent and safe and secure way, allowing for adequate liquidity should the Council ever need to call upon the capital invested and that risks are properly identified and managed whilst performance is monitored continuously. - 1.5 The Strategy for 2025-29 includes reference to indirect and non-property investments also known as diversifying investments.
+This diversification is an important component in financial risk management. - 1.6 The Strategy is an integral part of the Council's Medium-Term Financial Strategy (MTFS) and intrinsically linked with the Corporate Asset Management Plan (CAMP) and the Treasury Management Strategy and Annual Investment Strategy and it should be read in conjunction with these documents. - 1.7 The Council is committed to ensuring the Portfolio provides effective and efficient assets which enhance the environment and biodiversity in the county where possible and improves the lives of communities in the county whilst generating secure, long term, income streams that allows the existing investments to assist the Council in delivery of its front-line services.